modmore/Commerce_MailChimp/README.md

 - **Double Opt-In**: When enabled, customers will be sent a verification email before they're subscribed to the specified list.
 - **List Selection**: Select the MailChimp list to subscribe customers to directly within the Commerce configuration page.
 - **Subscription Status**: View a customer's MailChimp subscription status within the Commerce order detail page.
 If subscribed a link to that subscription within MailChimp is also provided.
+- **Assign groups**: Select from a list of groups to automatically assign a customer to when they subscribe.
+(Added in v1.1)

 Requirements
 -